Verint Systems (NASDAQ:VRNT) Updates Q3 2022 Earnings Guidance

-Verint Systems (NASDAQ:VRNT) last released its quarterly earnings data on Tuesday, June 8th.
-The technology company reported $0.44 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.35 by $0.09.
-The company had revenue of $201.00 million for the quarter, compared to analyst estimates of $197.10 million.
-Verint Systems had a positive return on equity of 14.88% and a negative net margin of 0.04%.
-The firm’s revenue for the quarter was up 8.6% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.52 earnings per share.
-Equities research analysts forecast that Verint Systems will post 1.43 earnings per share for the current year.

-In related news, Director Richard N. Nottenburg sold 3,500 shares of the business’s stock in a transaction on Tuesday, June 15th.
-The stock was sold at an average price of $46.26, for a total value of $161,910.00.
-Following the sale, the director now owns 7,754 shares in the company, valued at approximately $358,700.04.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, CFO Douglas Robinson sold 2,454 shares of the business’s stock in a transaction on Monday, June 28th.
-The shares were sold at an average price of $45.12, for a total value of $110,724.48.
-Following the completion of the sale, the chief financial officer now owns 235,726 shares in the company, valued at approximately $10,635,957.12.
-The disclosure for this sale can be found here.
-Insiders sold 29,065 shares of company stock worth $1,341,287 in the last 90 days.
-Company insiders own 1.90% of the company’s stock.
+In other news, CFO Douglas Robinson sold 2,454 shares of the stock in a transaction that occurred on Monday, June 28th.
+The stock was sold at an average price of $45.12, for a total value of $110,724.48.
+Following the completion of the sale, the chief financial officer now owns 235,726 shares of the company’s stock, valued at approximately $10,635,957.12.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Corporate insiders own 1.90% of the company’s stock.

 Verint Systems, Inc engages in providing actionable intelligence.
 It operates through the following segments: Customer Engagement Solutions and Cyber Intelligence Solutions.
 The Customer Engagement segment includes customer-centric organizations optimize customer engagement, increase customer loyalty, and maximize revenue opportunities, while generating operational efficiencies, reducing cost, and mitigating risk.